 It was Maggie May that first captivated me as a twelve year-old, watching soon to be legendary cocksman kick footballs around on Top Of The Pops.
 I liked his flamboyant, laddish cheekiness and it was just such a great song, wasn't it?
 I duly bought the single and then You Wear It Well, What Made Milwaukee Famous and Oh No Not My Baby as they came out.
 I became a Faces fan too, unsurprisingly.
 As the decade continued, I faced the dilemma that faced many Rod Stewart fans as he turned up on Top Of The Pops in make-up to sing The First Cut is The Deepest just as punk was beginning to take off and, by 1978 was coming out with the awful cod-disco of Da Ya Think I'm Sexy?
 What to do?
 A hugely credible artist was becoming a preening self-parody in front of our eyes.

 The thing is, though, old Rod could still come out with a killer song - I Was Only Joking and You're In My Heart were two such examples.
 Despite my immersion in punk at the time, Rod was still a guilty pleasure.

-(by the way, the piano player on the Top Of The Pops shot opposite is none other than John Peel, sitting in for a bit of a laugh.
+(by the way, the piano player on the Top Of The Pops shot above is none other than John Peel, sitting in for a bit of a laugh.
 I'm not sure if he could play).